Armenophile: Elsewhere

 Protestant missionary Johannes Lepsius (1858–1926) is described as the "German who knew the most about the Armenians for he had been supporting their cause vehemently since the massacres of the Armenians by Sultan Abdul Hamid at the end of the 19th century."

 One author describes U.S. President Theodore Roosevelt (1858–1919) as "an ardent, even hawkish Armenophile."

 Fridtjof Nansen (1861-1930), a Norwegian explorer, has been described as a "friend of the Armenian nation" for his work in the 1920s to help Armenian refugees, many of them being genocide survivors.
 Nansen supported Armenian refugees in acquiring the Nansen passport, which allowed them to travel freely to various countries.
 Nansen wrote the book, Armenia and the Near East in 1923 which describes his sympathies to the plight of the Armenians in the wake of losing its independence to the Soviet Union.
 After visiting Armenia, Nansen wrote two additional books called "Gjennem Armenia" ("Across Armenia"), published in 1927 and "Gjennem Kaukasus til Volga" ("Through Caucasus to Volga").

+Illarion Vorontsov-Dashkov (1837–1916), a notable representative of the Vorontsov family, along with his spouse Elizaveta Andreevna Shuvalova have been regarded as Armenophiles - so Armenophiliac that in 1915 the Council of Ministers of Russia argued that Dashkov, as the viceroy of the Caucasus, sacrificed Russian interests for Armenian ones.

+The Bulgarian Symbolist poet Peyo Yavorov wrote the poem "Armenians" in 1896, inspired by the sorrow and difficulties he saw of the Armenian refugees in Bulgaria.
+Because of this, in 1966, a school in Yerevan was named after him.

 Osip Mandelstam (1891–1938), a Russian Jewish poet and essayist, has been described as an Armenophile.